 10.)
 A crow can find which murder they belong to via specialized dialects that each flock engages in.

-But wait, there’s even more on the crow!
+But wait, there’s still more on the crow!

 11.)
 Crows are able to recognize faces.
 As an experiment, a group of scientists conducted a survey where they wore face masks and captured several crows.
 They then released them.
 When they returned, donning their masks, the crows attacked them, but not when they wore different masks or no masks at all.